srmfx/Zicroram/README.md

 ## RESTORING DATA FROM POWER BLACKOUTS, SYSTEM CRASHES OR FREEZES
 With the --restore instruction it's possible to recover previously existing data that is still located on the disk;
-however, it's important to understand that changes that might have been made while data was into ram is now permanently lost at this point:
+however, it's important to understand that changes that might have been made while data was into ram is now permanently lost at this point if you didn't made a backup with --mtbackup, --mmbackup or --mmremove:

     $ zicroram --restore

-Restore is only possible, because zicroram renames the original data before creating a symlink and copying the desired program(or data) into ram;
-the **--restore** instruction will simply remove the symlink(s) that have been created then it'll move and rename the original data back to where it originally was.
+Restore is only possible, because zicroram renames the original data before creating a dummy data, then bind mounting and copying the desired program(or data) into ram; the dummy data is only used for bind mounting files/directory. the **--restore** instruction will simply remove the dummy data and remove the bind mount(by umounting),  then it'll move and rename the original data back to where it was originally located on the disk.

 because of this, do not forget to use **--mmbackup** or **--mtbackup** if you need to.